SpockReko/foodcoach-server/README.md

 ## SBT

-SBT strands for Scala Build Tool and that is just what it is.
+SBT stands for Scala Build Tool and that is just what it is.
 This tool compiles and packages our code so that it can run as a server.
 We need this to compile our project and host a local server (see below).
+We also run some separate tasks using this.

 ## Java Play

-The backend is written in Java and uses a web application framework called [Java Play](https://github.com/playframework/playframework).
+The code is written in Java and uses a web application framework called [Java Play](https://github.com/playframework/playframework).
 It is actually called just _"Play framework"_ but the Java implementation is called Java Play.
-The framework is written in a different programming language called _Scala_ but we don't need to worry about that since we are only going to use the Java API that it provides.
+The framework core is written in a different programming language called _Scala_ but we don't need to worry about that since we are only use the Java API that it provides.

 This framework contains all sorts of fancy stuff.
 It can be used as a _full-stack_ framework for rendering an entire web application.
 We however only use it to serve a backend server that contain